tomasklaen/uosc/README.md

 Toggle the thin discrete progress bar.

+#### `toggleseekbar`

+Toggle seekbar manually instead of moving a pointer to it.
+Useful to check times without touching the pointer device.

+The toggled state is reset immediately on next pointer move.

 ## Tips

 If the UI feels sluggish to you, it's probably because the rendering is chained to video frame rate.
 Add this to your `mpv.conf` file to enable interpolation and get a more responsive UI: